jnihal/screen-live/README.md

 - Displays a list of movies similar to the current movie.
 - Ability to like/unlike and add/remove the movie to watchlist or seenlist.

-## Usage
+## To run the app locally
 - Run `pip install requirements.txt` to install necessary packages.
 - Open your terminal in the project's main directory (where the manage.py file is located)
-- Run `python manage.py makemigrations screen` to make migrations for the screen app.
+- Run `python manage.py makemigrations` to make migrations for the screen app.
 - Run `python manage.py migrate` to apply migrations to your database.
 - Run `python manage.py runserver` to start the server and use the website.